+44 (0)1604 968 820 Speak to an expert

 Demand planning is highly important for businesses that want to grow, be profitable, and offer the best shopping experience to their customers.

-Accurate demand planning plays a huge part in improving a business’ bottom line, whether that’s helping to minimise storage costs, reducing wastage, eliminating stockouts, lessening the impact of supply chain disruptions, and more.
+Accurate demand planning plays a huge part in improving a business’ bottom line, whether that’s helping to minimise storage costs, reducing wastage, eliminating stockouts, reducing the impact of supply chain disruptions, and more.

 Key challenges in demand planning

-The demand planning process isn’t particularly straightforward, with a mix of internal and external challenges often presenting themselves.
+Demand planning isn’t a particularly straightforward process, with a mix of internal and external challenges often presenting themselves.

 Internal challenges include little or low quality historical data, which is the foundation of a smart demand plan.

-There may also be a lack of standardised processes within a business when it comes to demand planning, which can result in different conclusions from varying or even identical data sets.
-Miscommunication and human error can also present a risk to the demand planning process.
+There may also be a lack of standardised processes within a business when it comes to demand planning, which can result in different conclusions from different or even identical data sets.
+Miscommunication and human error can also present a risk to demand planning.

 There’s also a considerable number of external factors that can be a challenge for accurate demand planning.
 Changing customer behaviour, volatile economic conditions, disruptive world events, seasonality, emerging trends, and new competitors entering the fray can all throw a spanner in the works.